 After I park, I get out and go to the side facing the east, back the way I’ve come, as if to get some sort of perspective.
 I’ll be driving west soon enough.
 I stare up stream and down.
 The mists are dissipating under the brightening sun, and the water is beginning to look like a river instead of an endless current shrouded in timelessness.

 In interesting contrast to the stop-gap arrangement of the landing barge on the eastern shore, the landing on the west is a permanent, paved, and bulwarked installation.
-Though it may well become inundated at high water, some vagary of the bank—of angle and curve—must protect it from the ravages of the current in flood.
+Though it may well become inundated at high water, a vagary of the bank—of angle and curve—protects it from the ravages of the current in flood.
 The man from Bayou Pigeon and I say goodbye.
-Even the kid, until now silent though attentive, acknowledges our parting.
+Even the kid, always silent though attentive, acknowledges our parting with a friendly nod.

-Leaving the ferry behind, I drive two-lane blacktops that meander across the delta and between swamps.
-On this cool early morning after the sunny warmth the day before, all the lakes, ponds, swamps, and waterways have plumes of steam.
+Leaving the ferry behind, I drive two-lane blacktops that meander across the Delta and between swamps.
+On this cool early morning after the sunny warmth the day before, all the lakes, ponds, swamps, and waterways exude plumes of steam.
 Some of them, if they are large bodies of water like lakes, have very large clouds that hover and attenuate in the sluggish breeze.

-Everywhere, ancient farm machinery lies rusting beneath vines, nearly as ubiquitous as the motorboats parked in yards.
+Everywhere, ancient farm machinery lies rusting beneath vines, nearly as ubiquitous as the motorboats parked in yards on collapsing trailers.
 The old equipment would probably bring a few dollars from some antique hunter who could then sell it for thousands to upscale country gentry as just the thing to lend an air of authenticity to their rural fictions.

 I’m not here to learn anything—I’m just looking at terrain I’ve never seen.
 But I live on a bayou myself, and the lure of johnboats sliding through green channels overarched with branches heavy with Spanish moss is unmistakable.
 Theoretically, I could board a boat in my backyard and eventually pilot it right up to the dock of the man from Bayou Pigeon.
 How nice to get lost somewhere, and this maze of waterway and hummock is as good a place for that as any desert, mountaintop, snowfield, or tiny foreign country.